 And of course, the hotel chain offered a delightful prize for some lucky players.

 Interested in launching your own Match It game?
-Why don’t you try our DEMO to stimulate the user experience?
+Why don’t you try our DEMO to check out the user experience?

 Now for our fourth and final idea: you can use mini-games and interactive content to add value for your customers.

 What does added value mean?
 Well, for example…